andreashandel/MADAcourse/myresources/Notes_ToDo_Thoughts.md

 * Try to eventually have consistent naming of folders and files: All lowercase, with dashes as separators https://developers.google.com/style/filenames

+* Is there a way to automatically reverse-check to see if all files in /media/ are actually being used in at least one of the Quarto documents?

+* Wrap all AI prompts in the files inside the ::: prompt div
+* Make the callout block divs nicer.

 * Eventually, each unit should have these sections: